oisdk/site/drafts/probability-n-ways.markdown

 with monads has been an interesting and diverse area in functional programming, with many different approaches.

-I'm going to present six here, some of which I have not seen before.
+I'm going to present five here, some of which I have not seen before.

 # The Classic